Bro Myrddin Welsh Comprehensive School: Category change

 In September 2016 the school was changed to a Category CC school, which means that it is a designated Welsh school.
 Bro Myrddin was first in the county to become a MW school.
 Furthermore, all National Curriculum subjects are taught in Welsh (except for English), from year 7 in 2016 and for every subsequent year.

 There were many consultations and discussions with Parents future, past and present, pupils past and present, members of staff and the local community.
-And there were some concerns raised, the main concern was studying in Universities where the Mathematics and Science training is through the medium of English after following a Welsh course at the school, some thought that this would be a disadvantage.
-On the other hand, there were numerous benefits of this change including that it will encourage the Welsh ethos outside the classroom.
-And reduce the workload of the teachers who currently have to produce bilingual resources.
+There were some concerns raised, the main concern was studying in Universities where the Mathematics and Science training is through the medium of English after following a Welsh course at the school, some thought that this would be a disadvantage.
+On the other hand, there were numerous benefits of this change including that it will encourage the Welsh ethos outside the classroom and reduce the workload of the teachers who currently have to produce bilingual resources.